Esri/generator-esri-appbuilder-js/README.md

         strings.js
 ```

-The next time you run the Web AppBuilder, you will see something like the following on the widgets panel:
+After you [copy the widget files to the Web AppBuilder's stemapp](#copying-widget-and-theme-files), the next time you run the Web AppBuilder, you will see something like the following on the widgets panel:

 ![Widget in the Builder](https://raw.githubusercontent.com/Esri/generator-esri-appbuilder-js/master/docs/images/widget-in-builder.png)